Sparse clustering via the Deterministic Information Bottleneck algorithm: An extension for sparse clustering

 Weights can be initialised uniformly ($1/\sqrt{p}$) or via warm start from an initial K-Means solution.
-To tune $u$, we run the algorithm across multiple values and plot the normalised entropy of weights against $u$; a plateau indicates the range of suitable values that select the same informative features.
+To tune $u$, we run the algorithm across multiple values and plot the normalised entropy of weights against $u$; a plateau indicates the range of suitable values for which the same features are selected as informative.